junxit/us-congress-bills-113/bill.md

   >   - **(1)** *In general*
   >     - **(A)** *Cybersecurity providers* Notwithstanding any other provision of law, a cybersecurity provider, with the express consent of a protected entity for which such cybersecurity provider is providing goods or services for cybersecurity purposes, may, for cybersecurity purposes—
   >       - **(i)** use cybersecurity systems to identify and obtain cyber threat information to protect the rights and property of such protected entity; and
-  >       - **(ii)** share such cyber threat information with any other entity designated by such protected entity, including, if specifically designated, the Federal Government.
+  >       - **(ii)** share such cyber threat information with any other entity designated by such protected entity, including, if specifically designated, the entities of the Department of Homeland Security and the Department of Justice designated under paragraphs (1) and (2) of section 2(b) of the Cyber Intelligence Sharing and Protection Act.
   >     - **(B)** *Self-protected entities* Notwithstanding any other provision of law, a self-protected entity may, for cybersecurity purposes—
   >       - **(i)** use cybersecurity systems to identify and obtain cyber threat information to protect the rights and property of such self-protected entity; and
-  >       - **(ii)** share such cyber threat information with any other entity, including the Federal Government.
-  >   - **(2)** *Sharing with the Federal Government*
-  >     - **(A)** *Information shared with the National Cybersecurity and Communications Integration Center of the Department of Homeland Security* Subject to the use and protection of information requirements under paragraph (3), the head of a department or agency of the Federal Government receiving cyber threat information in accordance with paragraph (1) shall provide such cyber threat information in as close to real time as possible to the National Cybersecurity and Communications Integration Center of the Department of Homeland Security.
-  >     - **(B)** *Request to share with another department or agency of the Federal Government* An entity sharing cyber threat information that is provided to the National Cybersecurity and Communications Integration Center of the Department of Homeland Security under subparagraph (A) or paragraph (1) may request the head of such Center to, and the head of such Center may, provide such information in as close to real time as possible to another department or agency of the Federal Government.
+  >       - **(ii)** share such cyber threat information with any other entity, including the entities of the Department of Homeland Security and the Department of Justice designated under paragraphs (1) and (2) of section 2(b) of the Cyber Intelligence Sharing and Protection Act.
-  >   - **(3)** *Use and protection of information* Cyber threat information shared in accordance with paragraph (1)—
+  >   - **(2)** *Use and protection of information* Cyber threat information shared in accordance with paragraph (1)—
   >     - **(A)** shall only be shared in accordance with any restrictions placed on the sharing of such information by the protected entity or self-protected entity authorizing such sharing, including appropriate anonymization or minimization of such information and excluding limiting a department or agency of the Federal Government from sharing such information with another department or agency of the Federal Government in accordance with this section;
   >     - **(B)** may not be used by an entity to gain an unfair competitive advantage to the detriment of the protected entity or the self-protected entity authorizing the sharing of information;
   >     - **(C)** may only be used by a non-Federal recipient of such information for a cybersecurity purpose;